-What We Like: Affordable, tall sides let you pile dishes high
+What We Love: Affordable, tall sides let you pile dishes high

-What We Don’t Like: Drip tray not included, plastic-coated wire not as tough as other models
+What We Don’t Love: Drip tray not included, plastic-coated wire not as tough as other models

 This dish-drying rack is made of plastic-covered wire that’s coated with Microban antimicrobial protection to keep everything hygienic, but it’s also on the flimsy side.
 When our Commerce Editor Siobhan Wallace had this dish rack and a sink full of dishes, she needed to carefully balance everything or the entire rack would flip over.
 Since there’s no drip tray, you'll need to buy one separately.

-What We Like: 5-year warranty, design promotes quick drying and protects dishes
+What We Love: 5-year warranty, design promotes quick drying and protects dishes

-The biggest drawback is limited capacity, as there are only seven slots for dishes on a dish-drying rack that measures 7.7 inches in height, or 8.9 inches with optional feet.
+The biggest drawback is limited capacity, as there are only eight slots for dishes on a dish-drying rack that measures 7.5 inches in height.
 This product comes with a 5-year warranty.

 Related: The Best Dinnerware Sets

-What We Like: Multipurpose dish rack, protective coating prevents rust
+What We Love: Multipurpose dish rack, protective coating prevents rust

-Whether you have a double bowl sink or simply need an extra drying rack for holiday feasts, you might want a dish rack that can handle being in or over your sink.
+Whether you have a double bowl sink or simply need an extra drying rack for holiday feasts such as roast side dishes, you might want a dish rack that can handle being in or over your sink.
 That's where a dish rack like TOOLF's comes in.

 Dimensions (LxWxH): 13.8 x 10.7 x 4.1 inches | Material: Stainless steel, plastic | Plate Capacity: 9

-What We Like: Folds up for storage, sustainable
+What We Love: Folds up for storage, sustainable